linode/docs/docs/guides/development/python/python-string-format-method/index.md

 The Python interpreter returns the original string.
 In this case, the replacement fields are expanded to display the values of the `str.format()` method's positional arguments.

-Similar to the modulo method of string formatting, you can use format indicators with your `str.format()` methods arguments to further modify your string output.
+Similar to the modulo method of string formatting, you can use format indicators with your `str.format()` method's arguments to further modify your string output.
 For example, the two variables, `my_val_1` and `my_val_2` store floating-point numbers.

     my_val_1 = 10.1111
     my_val_2 = 2.2222